bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/slashing/slash-rules.md

 If the evidence is valid:

-1. **10,000BNB** would be slashed from the **self-delegated** BNB of the validator
+1. **200BNB** would be slashed from the **self-delegated** BNB of the validator
-2. If the self-delegator’s stake amount on the validator is less than 10,000BNB, then the unbonding delegation balance would be slashed if it exists until totally 10,000BNB slashed from the self-delegator of the validator.
-However, if all the slashed BNB is less than 10,000, all the remaining stake of the self-delegator will be slashed
-3. **1000** of slashed BNB would allocate to the submitter as a reward
-4. The remaining slashed BNB will be allocated to the custody addresses of validators participating in the next distribution
+2. The remaining slashed BNB will be allocated to the custody addresses of validators participating in the next distribution
-5. Set the validator ‘jailed’ with a duration of **292 years**, and remove it from the active validator set
+3. Set the validator ‘jailed’ with a duration of **30 days**, and remove it from the active validator set

 ## Malicious Vote